Damus Hollywood Invitational

 A couple Great cards + explanation always beats 10 pieces of mediocre ev

-There's never an excuse not to do line by line
+There's not an excuse to avoid line by line

-Fairness isn't an intrinsic impact, same as education.
+I don't think fairness isn't an intrinsic impact, same as education.
 It can be an internal link to other things but simply ending your impact calculus with "They KILLED FAIRNESS" won't do it for me.
-Now, having said that, I am of the belief that affs are progressively getting less and less topical and that's bad for debate and abusive to neg teams.
 Just treat your extensions and impact work like you would any DA.
 (I WON'T EVALUATE T AS A DA.
 TOPICALITY IS A YES OR NO QUESTION.
 RISK ANALYSIS FOR T IS ABSURD).
 I also lean heavily towards competing interpretations; the quality of your ev does matter.

-If your entire strategy solely centers around the K, I'm most likely not a good judge for you.
+If your entire strategy solely centers around the K, I'm not a great judge for you.
 I can certainly understand your generic Cap and Security K but any high theory requires a whole lot of explanation for me.
-Just because I understand what you're saying doesn't mean you can weasel your way around with bad links if it's even somewhat contested.
-If you're aff I'd down to see an impact turn (obvious exceptions, of course, are: racism good, sexism good, homophobia good, etc.) If you say "Fiat Double Bind" or run Death Good, your ceiling is a 26.
+Just because I might understand what you're saying doesn't mean you can weasel your way around with generic links if it's even somewhat contested.
+If you're aff I'd down to see an impact turn (obvious exceptions, of course, are: racism good, sexism good, homophobia good, etc.) I really do not want to hear Death Good, please do not do that in front of me.

 K-Affs (Includes Framework)

 The only theory I feel even remotely comfortable voting aff (TO REJECT THE ARGUMENT) on are utopian fiat bad, object fiat bad, riders DA bad, delay cps bad, and floating piks bad.
-Condo is generally a good thing and I personally think you're better off not reading that 30 second shell if the neg is running just 2 conditional advocacies.
-Perf Con is still a thing though.
+Condo is generally a good thing and I personally think you're better off not reading that 30 second shell if the neg is running just a single conditional advocacy but I understand time skew.
 Also, in principle, I judge-kick.
-I think that if I default to Condo being a good thing, and the status quo always being a logical option, it would be illogical for me to choose a plan of action when doing nothing would be better.
+I think that as I default to Condo being a good thing, and the status quo always being a logical option, it would be illogical for me to choose a plan of action when doing nothing would be better.

-Also, I won't vote for Word Piks.
-This certainly doesn't excuse excessively disrespectful behavior but I don't think saying the word "dumb" warrants a loss.
+Also, I doubt I'll ever vote for Word Piks.
+This certainly doesn't excuse excessively disrespectful behavior.

-I love impact turns and my personal favorites are: Heg Good, Warming Good, Cap Good, Dedev, and China War Good.
+I love impact turns and my personal favorites are: Heg Good, Warming Good, Cap Good, Dedev, and CWG.
 It will take a lot for me to evaluate 0 risk of an impact.
 It can happen but your cards need to be far better.